rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 Sometimes you might just want to test if the part you’re working on can compile.
 Using these commands you can test that it compiles before doing a bigger build to make sure it works with the compiler.
-As shown before you can also pass flags at the end such as --stage.
+As shown before you can also pass flags at the end such as `--stage`.

 ## Creating a rustup toolchain